-Initial results of DBS have been encouraging, with some people showing a substantial reduction in their tics that lasted for over five years.
+Initial results of DBS have been encouraging, with some people showing a substantial reduction in their tics that lasted for more than five years.
 DBS appears to be most effective when combined with behavioural therapy (see above).

 However, both limbic system surgery and DBS have only been used on a small number of people with Tourette’s syndrome, and there is not yet sufficient evidence to justify their use as standard treatments for the syndrome.

 Read more about clinical trials into Tourette’s syndrome.